June K. Berg and Redeemer Lutheran Church - 50 Years!

 He will see June as one of the volunteers when the church provided periodic food and assistance to the Marie Sandvik Mission in downtown Minneapolis.

-(Photo above right is June with Stan in the old "Heritage Chapel" during a family wedding in July 1980)
+(Photo above right: June with Stan in the old "Heritage Chapel" for a family wedding - July 1980)

 God will both see and hear Dean Eberhardt as he tells how June was paired with him as an evangelism team to call on the church members and visitors.
 This was the time of Dr. Kennedy’s “Evangelism Explosion” program promoted by Redeemer.
 He will hear Dean describe June: